 This feature can come in really handy in many everyday situations, such as when the power goes out and you need to replace the fuse (or find some candles!), or at times when you're walking down an unfamiliar street that's not well-lit at night and want to stay safe.
 So, here are some of the best ways you can enable the flashlight on your Android smartphone.

-Note: The following screenshots are from a Pixel 4 running Android 10.
-Things might look slightly different depending on the phone you're using, but the core process will still be the same.
+Note: The screenshots below are from a Xiaomi Pocophone F1 smartphone running a custom ROM based on Android 12.
+Things might look a bit different depending on your device and the software version/custom skin it's running, but the basic process remains the same.

 How to enable the flashlight via Quick Settings

 Undoubtedly, this is the easiest way to enable the flashlight on your Android phone.
 It just requires a couple of taps and can be accessed quickly, no matter what you are doing on your smartphone.